DogToon64/DogToon64/README.md

-Hi, I’m @DogToon64.
+Hodwy, I’m @DogToon64.
 I’m just some guy who has many hobbies and interests.
+I also play games featuring a fatass plumber with a red hat or a spiky blue cartoon rat, among other games.
+I must have made some terrible life choices.

 You can find me on: